getflywheel/create-local-addon/README.md

 Once you are done, you can easily use your add-on within Local to enhance your workflow.
 If you want to go a step further, you can even submit your add-on to be added to the public Local add-on marketplace!

+## What You'll Need Before Starting
+Here are a few things you'll want to make sure you have set up before using the Local Add-on Generator.

+- Node.js
+- Yeoman

 ## Getting Started
 The *Create Local Add-on* generator is designed to get you started with minimal setup.